 Common Name: Ma Huang

-Ephedra gerardiana is a Evergreen Shrub up to 0.60 metres tall.
+Ephedra gerardiana is an evergreen shrub that can grow up to 0.60 metres tall.

 E. Asia - S.W.
 China to the Himalayas.